SEO glossary: SERP (Search Engine Result Page)

 When a user submits a search query, the SERP displays the corresponding search results.
 While the results used to be static and very one-sided, they are now dynamic and depend on several factors.
 For example, the country and region in which a user is located.

-Many SEOs and webmasters are always striving to get as high as possible in the SERPs.
-Because the higher the position is, the better the click rates turn out.
-And that results in more traffic on the bottom line.
+Many SEOs and webmasters are always striving to get as high up in the SERPs as possible.
+Because the higher the position, the better the click rates turn out.
+And the bottom line is that this results in more traffic.

 In a free SEO strategy talk, we uncover untapped potential and develop a strategy to help you become more successful on Google.